mlidbom/Composable/README.md

 We have been so kind as to provide a Trial&Error solution within the Framework for you to try it out and see it as a whole.
 The solution is located in the folder:

 	C:\Composable.Monolith\Samples\AccountManagement

+This solution wants to have the Composable package but this is solved by just Building the solution (Ctrl + Shift + B).

+Now it's ready for use!
+Enjoy!

 ## Show me the code already